Approximately 2 million people in the U.S. are living with limb loss and 185,000 new amputations occur annually, according to the Amputee Coalition.

 In some situations, it may be necessary for the victim to obtain a prosthesis, though these devices are expensive, require ongoing evaluation and many not fully restore function.

 The first step is determining whether one or multiple other parties were at-fault for what happened.
-This involves extensive investigation and analysis.Amputation Liability
+This involves extensive investigation and analysis by an amputation attorney in the Fort Lauderdale area.Amputation Liability

 Fault will be established based on the individual facts of each case.
 In cases where a person or company’s negligence, victims have a right to pursue damages to help cover: